terracenter/gentoo_install/README.md

 gcc -c -Q -march=native --help=target | awk '/^  -march=/ {print $2}'
 ```

-You should see one word, in my case was `tigerlake`.
-So basically this is the best CPU flag for my CPU type.
+You should see one word, in my case, was `tigerlake`.
+So basically, this is the best CPU flag for my CPU type.

 Before setting it, it's worth double checking the value with what is defined in the Gentoo wiki, just in case :)